fehmisener/MLCMS-praktikum/README.md

 # MLCMS Exercises for Group A

-Simple framework for the cellular automaton in exercise 1.

 Exercises for the course of Machine Learning in Crowd Modelling and Simulation @ TUM.
 You will find each exercise in seperate folder following name format *exercise-#*.

 For details, please review each exercise's README.md file.